Nadal beats Norrie in Acapulco for his 91st career title | Sports-Games

 Rafael Nadal said earlier in the week that he wasn't aware of his career statistics.
 Now, he might want to have a look at them.

-At the start of the match, Nadal had a break in the fifth game to take a 3-2 lead and went on to in the first set in 51 minutes.
+"I played against him before, so I had an idea on how to play him, but I gave him a couple of easy points and he gave me nothing," said Norrie.
+"It was little bit of lack of concentration, and I gave him the match."
+At the start of the match, Nadal had a break in the fifth game to take a 3-2 lead and went on to win the first set in 51 minutes.

 In the second set, Nadal had a break in the first game, but Norrie returned it and appeared to be back into the match, but the Spaniard added breaks in the fifth and seventh games to take home the trophy.

-In the doubles final, Feliciano Lopez and Stefanos Tsitsipas defeated Marcelo Arevalo and Jean-Julien Rojer 7-5, 6-4.
+In the doubles final, Feliciano Lopez and Tsitsipas defeated Marcelo Arevalo and Jean-Julien Rojer 7-5, 6-4.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)